CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 Labs in the [Demo Marketplace](https://air.nvidia.com/demos) are maintained with external GitLab repositories.
 Here you can find the `topology.dot` or `topology.json` file used to build the lab and use it as a reference.
 To access the files, select **Documentation** on any lab in the Demo Marketplace.
 It will direct you to the demo's GitLab repository, where you can download the file used for the demo topology.

-You can also launch a copy of a lab in the Demo Marketplace and then export the JSON.
+You can also launch a copy of a lab in the Demo Marketplace and then export the JSON file.

 ### Import a Topology